 I-1.
-Please report number of instructional faculty members in each category for Fall 2002.
+Please report the number of instructional faculty members in each category for Fall 2004.
+Include faculty who are on your institution's payroll on the census date your institution uses for IPEDS/AAUP.

 The following definition of instructional faculty is used by the American Association of University Professors (AAUP) in its annual Faculty Compensation Survey.
 Instructional Faculty is defined as those members of the instructional-research staff whose major regular assignment is instruction, including those with released time for research.
-Institutions are asked to EXCLUDE:
+Use the chart below to determine inclusions and exclusions:

-- (a) instructional faculty in preclinical and clinical medicine - (b) administrative officers with titles such as dean of students, librarian, registrar, coach, and the like, even though they may devote part of their time to classroom instruction and may have faculty status, - (c) undergraduate or graduate students who assist in the instruction of courses, but have titles such as teaching assistant, teaching fellow, and the like - (d) faculty on leave without pay, and - (e) replacement faculty for faculty on sabbatical leave.
+Full-time Part-time (a) instructional faculty in preclinical and clinical medicine, faculty who are not paid (e.g., those who donate their services or are in the military), or research-only faculty, post-doctoral fellows, or predoctoral fellows Exclude Include only if they teach one or more non-clinical credit courses (b) administrative officers with titles such as dean of students, librarian, registrar, coach, and the like, even though they may devote part of their time to classroom instruction and may have faculty status Exclude Include if they teach one or more non-clinical credit courses (c) other administrators/staff who teach one or more non-clinical credit courses even though they do not have faculty status Exclude Include (d) undergraduate or graduate students who assist in the instruction of courses, but have titles such as teaching assistant, teaching fellow, and the like Exclude Exclude (e) faculty on sabbatical or leave with pay Include Exclude (f) faculty on leave without pay Exclude Exclude (g) replacement faculty for faculty on sabbatical leave or leave with pay Exclude Include

-Full-time: faculty employed on a full-time basis
+Full-time instructional faculty: faculty employed on a full-time basis for instruction (including those with released time for research)

-Part-time: faculty teaching less than two semesters, three quarters, two trimesters, or two four-month sessions.
-Also includes adjuncts and part-time instructors.
+Part-time instructional faculty: Adjuncts and other instructors being paid solely for part-time classroom instruction.
+Also includes full-time faculty teaching less than two semesters, three quarters, two trimesters, or two four-month sessions.
+Employees who are not considered full-time instructional faculty but who teach one or more non-clinical credit courses may be counted as part-time faculty.

-Minority faculty: includes faculty who designate themselves as black, non-Hispanic; American Indian or Alaskan native; Asian or Pacific Islander; or Hispanic.
+Minority faculty: includes faculty who designate themselves as black, non-Hispanic; American Indian or Alaska Native; Asian or Pacific Islander; or Hispanic.

-Doctorate: includes such degrees as Doctor of Education, Doctor of Juridical Science, Doctor of Public Health, and Doctor of Philosophy degree in any field such as agronomy, food technology, education, engineering, public administration, ophthalmology, or radiology.
+Doctorate: includes such degrees as Doctor of Philosophy, Doctor of Education, Doctor of Juridical Science, and Doctor of Public Health in any field such as arts, sciences, education, engineering, business, and public administration.